seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - Simple ( one record with multiple IP addresses )
 - Simple ( all values returned in random order )
+- Weighted ( 20% can go to one Region, 80% to another Region )

 - SOA ( Start of Authority ) record contains the NS records
 - A record stands for Address, used to translate a domain to an IP address